Murder of Narumi Kurosaki: Background

-Narumi Kurosaki (黒崎 愛海, Kurosaki Narumi, born 23 July 1995 – disappeared 5 December 2016) grew up in a family of five, with her parents and two younger sisters, Honami and Kurumi.
+Narumi Kurosaki (黒崎 愛海, Kurosaki Narumi, born 23 July 1995 in Edogawa, Japan – disappeared 5 December 2016) grew up in a family of five, with her parents and two younger sisters, Honami and Kurumi.
 From 2011 to 2014, she attended Tokyo Metropolitan Kokusai High School.
 Narumi was 21 years old when she arrived in France on 26 August 2016 to study at the University of Franche-Comté in Besançon.
 There, she took French classes at the Center for Applied Linguistics before joining the Faculty of Economics in January.
 Narumi lived in a student room on the second floor of the Théodore Rousseau residence hall on the La Bouloie campus.

-Nicolás Humberto Zepeda Contreras (born 11 December 1990) was born into a Chilean family of three children.
+Nicolás Humberto Zepeda Contreras (born 11 December 1990 in Temuco, Chile) was born into a Chilean family of three children.
 His father, Humberto Zepeda, is a senior executive at the telecommunications provider Movistar.
 His mother, Ana Luz Contreras, is an engineer who worked as a secretary to Senator Francisco Huenchumilla at the time and also worked in the human resources department of the municipality of La Serena.
 Nicolás grew up with his twin sisters, Belén and Josefa, in Temuco in southern Chile, attending Colegio Centenario until 2008.
 In 2009, the family moved to Antofagasta and later to La Serena.
 Nicolás studied administrative sciences at the University of Chile.
 After the case became public, various members of Zepeda's family were harassed by journalists.

 In 2014, Nicolás arrived in Japan to continue his studies, where he met Narumi in October at a party on the campus of the University of Tsukuba.
 They began a romantic relationship in February 2015, and the couple traveled to Chile from 6 September to 1 October 2015, where Nicolás introduced her to his family as his partner.
 Nicolás left Japan in 2015 at the end of the academic year but returned on 12 April 2016 to look for work.
 According to Nicolás, Narumi officially ended their relationship shortly after arriving in France on 6 October.
 Zepeda left Japan on 9 October.
 In Besançon, Narumi met new people, including Arthur del Piccolo, a student at the Higher National School of Mechanics and Microtechnology, who became her new boyfriend.